onera/Cassiopee/Connector/doc/source/Connector.rst

 -----------------------------------------------------------------------------------------------------------------------------

-.. py:function:: X.chimeraTransfer(t, storage='direct', variables=[], loc='cell', mesh='extended')
+.. py:function:: X.PyTree.chimeraTransfer(t, storage='direct', variables=[], loc='cell', mesh='extended')

-    compute Chimera transfers.
+    Compute Chimera transfers.
 This function is compliant with the storage as it is defined for setInterpolations function.

     Parameter storage can be 'direct' or 'inverse' and must be consistent with the storage computed by setInterpolations